franneck94/TensorCross/.github/ISSUE_TEMPLATE/issues.md

----
-name: ISSUES
-about: Describe this issue template's purpose here.
-title: ''
-labels: ''
-assignees: ''

----

 ### If you open a GitHub issue, here is our policy

 It must be a bug, a feature request, or a significant problem with the documentation (for small docs fixes please send a PR instead).

 ### System information

 OS Platform and Distribution:
 TensorFlow version:
 Python version:

 ### Source code / logs